qualcomm/aimet/Docs/quantsim/index.rst

    500-1,000 samples are usually sufficient to compute optimal quantization parameters.

 #.
 AIMET returns a :class:`QuantizationSimModel` model that can be used as a drop-in replacement for the
    original model in your evaluation pipeline.

-Running this simulation model through the evaluation pipeline yields a quantized accuracy metric that closely simulates on-target accuracy.
+#.
+Run the :class:`QuantizationSimModel` simulation model through the evaluation
+   pipeline to yield a quantized accuracy metric that closely matches on-target accuracy.

 #.
 Call :func:`QuantizationSimModel.export` on the QuantSim object to save a copy of the model with
    quantization operations removed, along with an encodings file containing quantization scale and offset